tjburch/tjburch.github.io/_posts/2020-07-11-hit-classifier-4.md

 <img src="/blogimages/hit_classifier/part4/scaled_woba_kde.png" class="center" style="width:60%;">

 Now that the stats are comparable, we can look at how players are affected by evaluating wOBA using the model, rather than the outcome based wOBA.
-This plot shows model-based wOBA vs true wOBA, and you can scroll over each data point to see which player it represents, along with their xwOBA.
+This plot shows model-based wOBA vs true wOBA.
+You can scroll over each data point to see which player it represents, along with their xwOBA.

 <!-- > Bokeh interactive plot <-->